google/codeworld/web/help/codeworld.md

 ### Points and Tuples ###

-What about a point, like the ones we used to make paths and polygons?
+What about a point, like the ones we used to make polylines and polygons?
 It actually works just fine to say the type is `Point`:

-    program = drawingOf(path[start, end])
+    program = drawingOf(polyline([start, end]))

     start :: Point
     start = (0, 0)